noahehall/theBookOfNoah/0current/languages/csshtml/readme.md

 #### key techniques

 - responsive images: fluid images
-  - setting hte max-width property to 100%; images will scale down smaller if their containers width is smaller, but never grow larger than 100% of the images intrinsic width even when their contianer is larger
+  - setting the max-width property to 100%; images will scale down smaller if their containers width is smaller, but never grow larger than 100% of the images intrinsic width even when their contianer is larger
   - thus images maintain their dimensions as the height scales with the width, which scales smaller but never larger
   - downsides
     - users may download an image thats too big for their device (i.e. image scales down so why not just send a super huge 10000px image)